The Crucial Role of Our Mind in Our Christian Life

 “For the mind set on the flesh is death, but the mind set on the spirit is life and peace.”

-Note 1 helps us understand the meaning of the mind set on the flesh.
+Note 1 in the Recovery Version helps us understand the meaning of the mind set on the flesh.
 The first part of the note explains:

 “Lit., the mind of the flesh.
 In vv.
 6-8 the crucial item is the mind.
 The mind is the leading part of the soul, which is man’s personality, his person.
 The mind thus represents the soul, that is, the person himself.”

 God created us with three parts: a spirit, a soul, and a body.
-And our mind, being the leading part of our soul, represents our person.
+And as the leading part of our soul, our mind represents our person.

-Now let’s read the next part of the note, which explains the position of the mind:
+Now let’s read the next part of the note:

 “In this chapter the mind is neutral, being between the regenerated mingled spirit and the fallen body, the flesh.
 Chapters 7 and 8 show that the mind may have two different actions, by which it can cause us to be either in the spirit or in the flesh.”

-Now let’s read the rest of the note that shows us the very different consequences of where the mind is set:
+Now let’s read the rest of the note, which shows us the very different consequences of setting our mind on the spirit or the flesh:

 “If it [the mind] relies on and attaches itself to the regenerated spirit, which is mingled with the Spirit of God, the mind will bring us into the spirit and into the enjoyment of the divine Spirit as the law of the Spirit of life (v.
 2).
 If the mind attaches itself to the flesh and acts independently, it will bring us into the flesh, causing us to be at enmity with God and to be unable to please Him (vv.
 7-8).”

 Our mind, being neutral, can go in one of two directions.
-Where it goes and what it attaches itself to determines whether we’re in our spirit or in our flesh.
+What it relies on and attaches itself to determines whether we’re in our spirit or in our flesh.

 The mind set on the flesh or on the spirit

-Every day and even all day long we have a choice before us: setting our mind on the flesh or setting our mind on the spirit.
-Setting the mind on the flesh results in death; setting the mind on the spirit results in life and peace.
+Throughout each day, we have a choice to make: do we set our mind on the flesh or on the spirit?
+As Romans 8:6 tells us, setting the mind on the flesh results in death, but setting the mind on the spirit results in life and peace.

-Of course, we all want life and peace, but being able to enjoy life and peace depends on where we set our mind.
+Of course, we would all say we want life and peace instead of death.
+But whether we enjoy life and peace all depends on where we set our mind.

 Before we were saved, our spirit was dead and without Christ.
 We didn’t have the option of setting our mind on the spirit.
-We automatically acted in the flesh and spontaneously committed sins.
+We automatically lived in and walked according to the flesh and spontaneously committed sins.

-When Paul said that the mind set on the flesh is death, he wasn’t referring to physical death but to spiritual death.
-Similarly, setting the mind on the spirit results in inward, spiritual life and peace.
-We experience both spiritual death or life through some particular inward sensations.
+In writing that the mind set on the flesh is death, Paul wasn’t referring to physical death but to spiritual death.
+Similarly, setting the mind on the spirit results in spiritual life and peace.
+We experience both spiritual death and spiritual life through particular inward sensations.

 “Life and peace result from setting our mind on the spirit.
 When our mind is set on the spirit, our outward actions are in agreement with our inner man and there is no discrepancy between us and God.
 He and we are at peace, not at enmity (v.
 7).
 The result is that we feel peaceful within.”

-When we set our mind on the spirit, we feel inwardly peaceful, restful, satisfied, even joyful; there’s no disagreement, no controversy between us and the Lord.
+When we set our mind on the spirit, we feel peaceful, restful, satisfied, and even joyful inwardly; there’s no disagreement, no controversy between us and the Lord.

-Now let’s read the first part of the second paragraph:
+Now let’s read the first part of the second paragraph of this note:

 “When our mind is set on the flesh and the things of the flesh, the result is death, which causes us to feel separated from the enjoyment of God.
 We feel uneasy and deadened instead of peaceful and living.”

-The sense of death causes us to feel spiritually dead and separated from the enjoyment of God.
-Consequently, we feel uneasy, and weak.
-These negative feelings tell us that in whatever we’re doing, saying, or thinking, we’re not setting our mind on the spirit, and we’re not living according to the life of Christ in our spirit.
+So when we set our mind on the flesh, we feel spiritually dead and separated from the enjoyment of God.
+Consequently, we feel uneasy and weak.
+These negative feelings warn us that we’re not setting our mind on the spirit.
+In whatever we’re doing, thinking, or saying, we’re not living according to the life of Christ in our spirit.

 Now let’s read the rest of the note: